 Her means of discouraging unwelcome attention included (but were hardly confined to) walking for miles in the Wyvernshire countryside, regardless of the weather; of studying books from her father’s library which, being largely on topics of military strategy, the natural sciences and medicine were hardly considered suitable reading matter for a young lady, and cultivating a voice so strong and bold in tone that her detractors had declared her quite the goose.

 And yet Berenice was so perfectly happy in her wild ways that her father had not the heart to insist upon her taming.
 Were it not for her mother, life at Keller Hall might have continued as it was without interruption or inconvenience.
 But Mrs Wolfe was as firm an enforcer of Propriety as she was its disciple, and she was adamant that her daughters should not wed until Berenice was established as the lady of her own house.
-This phrase she meant to indicate that Berenice must marry, but she was of such a nervous disposition that she considered it too great an indelicacy to say so in as many words.
-As Berenice’s twenty-fifth birthday drew near, her attempts to persuade her strong willed daughter to accept an invitation to the Spring ball came more frequently and more forcefully than ever before.
+As Berenice’s twenty-fifth birthday drew near, her attempts to persuade her strong willed daughter to accept an invitation to the Spring ball came more frequently and more forcefully than ever before, and it was the interfering remarks of a visiting aunt that finally brought matters to a head.

 “To attain the age of five and twenty and not yet to have come out - my dear, it is too much to bear!
 I must insist - positively insist, I say, that you attend the ball this year.
 The very finest of Holby will be at the Darwin Pump Rooms on Friday eve, and if you are not among them, I shall die of shame!”

-“I am delighted to reassure you, Madame,” replied her daughter, “that there is no likelihood whatever of your expiring through such an insubstantial symptom as shame.
-Of undernourishment, perhaps,” she continued, looking disparagingly at the meagre portion Mrs Wolfe had allowed to be perched on her plate, and which she was now prodding listlessly with a fork, “or perhaps of too much sugar in the blood - do not think that I do not know of the bonbons you conceal among your handkerchiefs in your chamber.
+“I am delighted to reassure you, Madame,” replied her niece, “that there is no likelihood whatever of your expiring through such an insubstantial symptom as shame.
+Of undernourishment, perhaps,” she continued, looking disparagingly at the meagre portion her aunt had allowed to be perched on her plate, and which she was now prodding listlessly with a fork, “or perhaps of too much sugar in the blood - do not think that I do not know of the bonbons you conceal among your handkerchiefs in your chamber.
 Such sweetmeats give no goodness to the body, and may hasten your demise more rapidly than any discomfort you have regarding my independence.
 I prescribe a total avoidance of sweet confections and a diet of good red meat and potatoes.
-Digby, another chop for my mother, if you please!
-And tell Shreve that there is a jar of bonbons in her lady’s chamber that she may give to her sisters and brother.
+Digby, another chop for my aunt, if you please!
+And tell Shreve that there is a jar of bonbons in the guest chamber that she may give to her sisters and brother.
 Thank you, Digby, just so.
-Eat up, Mama!”
+Eat up, Aunt!”

-And Berenice turned away from her mother as though the matter was quite done with, and tucked heartily into her own supper.
-Her mother could not speak for bewilderment; her sisters gazed upon her with awe - though Chloë, who at nineteen wished most fervently to see her sister married soon, scowled furiously - but Colonel Wolfe looked at Berenice, and his war wound must have been troubling him, for one eye twitched as he smiled at her.
+And Berenice turned away from her aunt as though the matter was quite done with, and tucked heartily into her own supper.
+Her mother fixed her with a stern eye; her sisters gazed upon her with awe - though Chloë, who at nineteen wished most fervently to see her sister married soon, scowled furiously - but Colonel Wolfe looked at Berenice, and his war wound must have been troubling him, for one eye twitched as he smiled at her.

 The next morning dawned fair, though the last chills of winter still insinuated their way between Berenice’s coat and scarf as she strode out towards Fanshawe Ridge.
 There was good walking to be had there, and she was unlikely to encounter anyone else, as few were foolhardy enough to brave the rocky slopes and the slippery banks at this time of year.
 A few hobnails in her boots were more than enough to equip her for the walk, though, and she set off confidently.